firmai/business-datasets/README.md

 # Business Datasets

+### Admin
+##### Instead of "watching"  you can **join** the link-letter, it's already being sent out to about 90 people and you are free to join too.
+I will start sending it out to the public by November 2019.
+Monthly link-sharing list: https://mailchi.mp/ec4942d52cc5/firmai.

 Due to how nicely the present it, I prefer Kaggle to host my data:

 1. Exhaustive Capital Market Data - https://www.kaggle.com/firmai/exhaustive-capital-markets-data